-We maintain a register of schools which meet our criteria for the teaching of pupils with (Specific Learning Difficulties.
+We maintain a register of schools and teaching centres which meet our criteria for the teaching of pupils with Specific Learning Difficulties.

-All schools included in the Register are visited regularly to ensure they continue to meet the criteria set by CReSTeD.
+All schools and centres included in the Register are visited regularly to ensure they continue to meet the criteria set by CReSTeD.

-We act as a source of school names which parents can use as their first step towards making a placement decision which will be critical to their child’s educational future.
+We act as a source of names for educational establishments which parents can use as their first step towards making a placement decision which will be critical to their child’s educational future.

-The majority of schools on the register are mainstream schools that are also able to give excellent help to pupils with SplD: dyslexia and also – when combined with dyslexia – dyscalculia, dyspraxia, ADD, and pragmatic and semantic language difficulties.
+The majority of schools on the register are mainstream schools that are also able to give excellent help to pupils with SpLD: dyslexia and also – when combined with dyslexia – dyscalculia, dyspraxia, ADD, and pragmatic and semantic language difficulties.
 In addition we include teaching centres where children can find additional support outside of and /or in addition to their day to day schooling.

-The register provides guidance for parents who are looking for a school for their child with SpLD)and has become established as a first source of such guidance.
+The register provides guidance for parents who are looking for a school or teaching centre for their child with SpLD and has become established as a first source of such guidance.
 For example: